BlinkDL/RWKV-LM/README.md

 **You can find me (BlinkDL) in the EleutherAI Discord: https://www.eleuther.ai/get-involved/**

+**I am looking for CUDA gurus to optimize the kernel :) Please contact me if you are interested.
+Thank you.**

 User feedback:
 > *I've so far toyed around the character-based model on our relatively small pre-training dataset (around 10GB of text), and the results are extremely good - similar ppl to models taking much, much longer to train.*